Definition

 Protein-energy malnutrition

-The causes of protein-energy malnutrition include insufficient food intake, malabsorption, increased bowel loss, increased energy requirement, and disease activity.
-Food intake may be inadequate due to anorexia or fear of increased digestive symptoms.
-Malabsorption is mainly due to resection and / or inflammation of the intestine and the interaction with certain drugs used to treat the disease.
-The increased intestinal losses are mainly due to diarrhea and blood loss.
-Finally, energy needs are increased by inflammation, fever or growth in children.
+Causes of protein-energy malnutrition include insufficient dietary intake, malabsorption, increased intestinal losses, increased energy needs, and disease activity.
+Dietary intake may be inadequate due to anorexia or fear of worsening digestive symptoms.
+Malabsorption is mainly due to resection and/or inflammation of the intestine and interaction with certain medications used in disease treatment.
+Increased intestinal losses are mainly due to diarrhea and blood loss.
+Finally, energy needs are increased by inflammation, fever, or growth in children.

-Deficiencies in nutrients, vitamins and minerals can include protein, fat soluble vitamins (A, D, E, K), vitamin B12, folate, iron, magnesium, zinc, and calcium.
-Protein deficiencies occur mainly due to increased bowel loss and the increased demands on inflammation and surgery.
-Fat-soluble vitamin deficiencies can be observed in the presence of steatorrhea (oily stools).
+Deficiencies in nutrients, vitamins, and minerals may include proteins, fat-soluble vitamins (A, D, E, K), vitamin B12, folate, iron, magnesium, zinc, and calcium.
+Protein deficiencies occur notably due to increased intestinal losses and increased needs from inflammation and surgery.
+Fat-soluble vitamin deficiencies may be observed in the presence of steatorrhea (oily stools).
 Vitamin B12 deficiencies can occur following resection of the absorption site in the intestine.
-The causes of iron deficiency include malabsorption and blood loss.
-Magnesium and zinc deficiencies can be caused by diarrhea.
-Finally, calcium and vitamin D deficiencies can occur due to the interaction with medical treatment, especially with long-term use of corticosteroids.
+Causes of iron deficiencies include malabsorption and blood loss.
+Magnesium and zinc deficiencies may be due to diarrhea.
+Finally, calcium and vitamin D deficiencies can occur due to interaction with medical treatment, especially with long-term corticosteroid use.

-Protein-energy malnutrition and nutritional deficiencies can cause various complications, such as weight loss, muscle wasting, anemia, osteoporosis and stunted growth in children.
+Protein-energy malnutrition and nutritional deficiencies can lead to various complications, such as weight loss, muscle wasting, anemia, osteoporosis, and growth delay in children.

 Medical treatment

-To date, there is no cure for Crohn's disease.
-Current treatment works to reduce inflammation and improve symptoms.
-It can include antidiarrheal drugs, corticosteroids, immunosuppressants, biologics, antibiotics, and sometimes surgery.
-This is because most people with Crohn's disease will need to be operated on.
-Surgery removes the sections of the intestine that are affected by the disease.
-This helps reduce symptoms, but does not cure disease, which may recur.
-Also, quitting smoking is strongly recommended since tobacco consumption increases the risk of recurrence.
-However, almost half of patients who have had an operation will need another one later.
-With the right treatment, most people can lead productive lives, but the disease is crippling in about 10% of cases.
+To date, there is no curative treatment for Crohn's disease.
+Current treatment aims to reduce inflammation and improve symptoms.
+It may include antidiarrheal medications, corticosteroids, immunosuppressants, biologic agents, antibiotics, and sometimes surgical interventions.
+Indeed, most individuals with Crohn's disease will require surgery.
+Surgery involves removing the sections of the intestine affected by the disease.
+This helps reduce symptoms but does not cure the disease, which can recur.
+Also, quitting smoking is strongly recommended since tobacco use increases the risk of relapse.
+However, nearly half of patients who have had surgery will require another operation later.
+With appropriate treatment, most people can lead productive lives, but the disease is disabling in about 10% of cases.

 Nutritional approach

-The goal of the nutritional approach is to reduce symptoms, promote optimal nutritional status, promote clinical remission, prevent or delay symptoms, and prevent or correct growth retardation in children.
+The goal of the nutritional approach is to reduce symptoms, promote optimal nutritional status, support clinical remission, prevent or delay symptoms, and prevent or correct growth delay in children.

-The nutritional approach is different depending on the stages of the disease.
-When the disease is in remission, the goal is to get the patient to eat a normal and balanced diet according to his tolerance.
+The nutritional approach varies according to the phases of the disease.
+When the disease is in remission, the goal is to help the patient have a normal and balanced diet according to their tolerance.
 There is no special diet for Crohn's disease.
-Sometimes supplements may be needed, such as iron supplements in patients with chronic anemia.
-When the disease is relapsing and therefore active, it may be recommended to follow a diet restricted in fiber.
-Nutritional treatment may also include the use of enteral nutrition (tube feeding delivered directly into the stomach) to improve and maintain nutritional status.
-Finally, the use of parenteral nutrition (feeding administered intravenously) is rare, but may be necessary in very severe cases of the disease.
+Sometimes supplements may be necessary, such as iron supplements for patients with chronic anemia.
+When the disease is in relapse and thus active, a fiber-restricted diet may be recommended.
+Nutritional treatment may also include the use of enteral nutrition (feeding via a tube administered directly into the stomach) to improve and maintain nutritional status.
+Finally, parenteral nutrition (feeding administered intravenously) is rare but may be necessary in very severe cases of the disease.

 Complications

-Crohn's disease has different complications.
-One of the complications of the disease is chronic malabsorption which can lead to the development of osteoporosis, especially in the presence of vitamin D and calcium deficiencies.
-Another complication is the increased risk of cancer in the sections of the intestine that are affected by the disease.
+Crohn's disease includes various complications.
+One complication is chronic malabsorption, which can lead to the development of osteoporosis, especially in the presence of vitamin D and calcium deficiencies.
+Another complication is an increased risk of cancer in the sections of the intestine affected by the disease.

 Future treatments

-The main goal of current treatments for Crohn's disease is to control symptoms.
-With the emergence of personalized medicine in the treatment of Crohn's disease, therapies are also moving towards prevention of disability.
-Personalized medicine can be defined as the use of personalized treatments based on the genetic, clinical and environmental information of each individual.
-Using this medicine, models to predict the likely course of the disease are being developed.
-There are also a number of potential therapies currently under study, including several molecules taken orally.
-Finally, modifying the microbiota through food or other means could be beneficial and is also being studied.
+Current treatments for Crohn's disease primarily aim to control symptoms.
+With the emergence of personalized medicine in the treatment of Crohn's disease, therapies are also focusing on preventing disability.
+Personalized medicine can be defined as the use of treatments tailored to the genetic, clinical, and environmental information of each individual.
+Thanks to this medicine, models predicting the likely course of the disease are under development.
+There are also various potential therapies currently under study, including several orally administered molecules.
+Finally, modifying the microbiota through diet or other means could be beneficial and is also under investigation.

 References